aimo84/Afloat/README.md

 # Afloat

 React Native frontend for an app for providing payday cash advances to American workers.
-Visit [https://github.com/dartmouth-cs98/19w-quantweb-backend](https://github.com/dartmouth-cs98/19w-quantweb-backend) for the backend.
-The app was built for Dartmouth's two term computer science capstone project.
+Visit [here](https://github.com/Joe-Connolly/Afloat-api) for the backend.
+This app was built as Dartmouth's two-term computer science capstone project.

 ## Architecture